 “These could be the ones responsible for supplying the explosives!”

-“It isn't,” I said, while the frantic old man held his iPhone to his ear as he scanned Google maps on the computer.
-I then clicked through another tab on the browser.
-Image search results of the Church of Sainte-Odile spread across the screen.
-I clicked another tab.
-The original photo overlooking the rooftops presented itself on an Instagram page.
-I then clicked the mouse off of the selected photo, revealing the profile of the Brazilian fashion model Natalia Mallmann, currently based in Paris.
+“It isn't,” I said, while the frantic old man held his iPhone to his ear, as he scanned Google Maps.
+I then clicked through different tabs on the browser, and image-search results for the Church of Sainte-Odile spread across the screen.
+I clicked another tab, and the original photo overlooking the rooftops presented itself on an Instagram page.
+I then clicked the mouse off of the selected photo, revealing the profile page of the Brazilian fashion model, Natalia Mallmann – who was currently based in Paris.

 “Just another distraction.”